List Of Volleyball Facts

 - A one-handed block is called a Kong.
 It is referred to as such because of King Kong, who swatted at planes with one hand while balancing on the Empire State Building.

 - The first college volleyball coach to reach 900 wins is Al Scates.
 He coached for the UCLA Bruins.
-He won 19 NCAA championships and has won coach of the year 5 times.
+He won 19 NCAA championships and has won coach of the year five times.

 - Volleyball is regarded as one of the most popular sports worldwide, right behind soccer.

-- Another reason volleyball was invented is because William Morgan wanted a game where players weren't required to run.
+- Another reason volleyball was invented is that William Morgan wanted a game where players weren’t required to run.